ToxicFrog/doom-mods/gun-bonsai/MODDING.md

 - `netevent bonsai-debug,reset`

+## Building from source

+The ZScript files included in this mod are not loadable as-is; they need to be preprocessed with `zspp`, which is included.
+The easiest way to do this is simply to run `make` and then retrieve the compiled pk3 from the `release` directory.
+In addition to `make` itself you will need `find` and `luajit` (for the zscript preprocessor) and the ImageMagick `convert` command (to generate the HUD textures).

+You can also simply download a release pk3, unzip it, and edit the preprocessed files.

 ## Reusable Parts

 The `GenericMenu`, `StatusDisplay`, and other menu classes are useful examples of how to do dynamic interactive menu creation in ZScript, and how to use a non-interactive OptionsMenu to create a status display.

 If you want to use the option menu tooltips, look at [libtooltipmenu](../libtooltipmenu/) instead.

-### Adding new Gun Bonsai upgrades
+## Adding new Gun Bonsai upgrades

 See `BaseUpgrade.zs` for detailed instructions.
-The short form is: you need to subclass `TFLV_Upgrade_BaseUpgrade`, override some virtual methods, and then register your new upgrade class(es) on mod startup, probably in `StaticEventHandler.OnRegister()`.
+The short form is: you need to subclass `TFLV_Upgrade_BaseUpgrade`, override some virtual methods, and then register your new upgrade class(es) using the BONSAIRC lump.

-### Fiddling with Gun Bonsai's internal state
+## Fiddling with Gun Bonsai's internal state

 Everything you're likely to want to interact with is stored in the `TFLV_PerPlayerStats` (held in the `PlayerPawn`'s inventory) and the `TFLV_WeaponInfo` (one per gun, stored in the PerPlayerStats).
 Look at the .zs files for those for details on the fields and methods available.